mailfriends/privacy/privacy.en.md

 Users may withdraw previously given consent as well as data processing for the purpose of direct marketing at any time with effect for the future (Art.
 7 para.
 3 GDPR and Art.
 21 para.
 2 GDPR).
 In addition, they may object the data processing that is performed due to a legitimate interest of the operator, for reasons arising from their specific situation (Art.
 21 para.
 1 GDPR).

 Users have the right to submit a complaint to the competent supervisory authority (Art.
-77 GDPR):

-[contact details]
+77 GDPR) if they consider that the processing of their personal data violates the GDPR.